The 9 Best Scissor Jacks

 video play icon

-This wiki has been updated 37 times since it was first published in April of 2015.
+This wiki has been updated 38 times since it was first published in April of 2015.
 As long as you have the energy to crank it, one of these reliable and portable scissor jacks will make light work of lifting your vehicle or stabilizing your pop-up, fifth-wheel, or cargo trailer.
 We've included models good for light-duty work on ATVs and motorcycles, as well as heavy-duty options capable of supporting up to 5,000 pounds, and an electric unit that helps to minimize physical labor.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. DICN Car